Shouree/storm-http-framework/doc/01-Getting_Started/03-Developing_in_Storm/01-Source_References.md

 Regardless, the error states that the error is on characters 70-71 in the file `demo.bs`.
 In Emacs, it is possible to jump to the correct character position by typing `M-g M-c` (i.e. holding down Alt and pressing `g` followed by `c` while keeping Alt pressed).
 Emacs then asks which character to go to.
 Type `70` and press Enter.
-This causes the cursor to go to the `+` character in the file.
+This causes the cursor to go to the character before the `+` character in the file.
+The reason for the offset of 1 is that Emacs starts counting from 1, while Storm starts counting from 0.
+So, to go to the correct character, we need to add 1 to the character number.
+As such, doing `M-g M-c 71` then pressing return takes us to the correct character.
 Other editors work differently, but are likely to provide similar functionality.

 To fix the error, we need to convert `i` to a string by adding `.toS`.
 That is, the print statement